 Finally, we come to one more topic about the huge cyber elephant in the room; Vault 7, the recent Wikileaks dump on the CIA, has become an entity of its own. as what seems like the entire internet endlessly debates the depth, meaning, and future of the disclosures.
 We couldn’t possibly deal with it all in one column, but Electronic Frontier Foundation did point out one very large problem — the fact that the CIA was supposed to disclose vulnerabilities so that manufacturers could fix them — not hoard the security holes for themselves, leaving American devices wide open.

 As these leaks show, we’re all made less safe by the CIA’s decision to keep — rather than ensure the patching of — vulnerabilities.
 Even spy agencies like the CIA have a responsibility to protect the security and privacy of Americans.

 That’s it for this week!
 Tune in next Friday for more tech news that matters.

-(Editor’s Note: Another resource regarding this topic can be found here.)We value your comments!
-Please weigh in on our comment section below.
+(Editor’s Note: Another resource regarding this topic can be found here.)Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com